catinapoke/yet-another-procedural-generator/README.md

 # Yet-another-procedural-generator

-I made this procedural generator for russian science-practical conference in March 2018.
+I made this procedural generator for science-practical conference in March 2018.

 **Program opportunities:**
 1. Interface is made using WinForms